liferay/liferay-docs/develop/tutorials/articles/30-opensocial-gadgets/02-sending-pubsub-messages-between-gadgets-and-portlets.markdown

 When the user clicks the gadget's *Publish* button, the message is sent by the publishing gadget to the topic named `com.liferay.opensocial.gmapsdemo`.
-PubSub broadcasts the message received on that topic to all subscribers, such as your *Google Address* gadget.
+PubSub broadcasts the message received on that topic to all subscribers, such as your Google Address gadget.
 Each subscriber receives and processes the message.
-In the case of your *Google Maps* gadget, the message, containing an address, is processed by the gadget to show the address location on its map.
+In the case of your Google Map gadget, the message, containing an address, is processed by the gadget to show the address location on its map.

 Next, we'll analyze the tutorial's *subscribing* gadget's source code specified